ooni/probe/docs/source/index.rst

 This is the server side component of ooniprobe.
-It will store that data collected from ooniprobes and it will run a series of Test Helpers that assist `Traffic Manipulation`_ in performing their measurements.
+It will store that data collected from ooniprobes and it will run a series of Test Helpers that assist `Traffic Manipulation Tests`_ in performing their measurements.

 Test Helpers
 ------------